How does regenerative agriculture contribute to reversing global warming? What is the role of animals in regeneration?

-While I know the subject of livestock is a touchy issue, especially for those committed to a vegetarian or vegan diet, the science behind holistic managed planned grazing offers results too beneficial to ignore.
+While I know the subject of livestock is a touchy issue, especially for those committed to a vegetarian or vegan diet, the early studies behind holistic managed planned grazing (which is essentially just Western Science catching up to ancient / current Indigenous Ecological Knowledge) offers results too beneficial to ignore.

-By now, most of us understand that desertification is a problem, one caused by livestock overgrazing, tilled land, bare soil, and insecticides, pesticides and herbicides poisoning the ground.
+By now, most of us understand that desertification (a fancy word for when soil turns to sand) is a problem, one caused by livestock overgrazing, tilled land, bare soil, and insecticides, pesticides and herbicides poisoning the ground.

-What most of us don’t know, is that by shifting how livestock grazes, while simultaneously putting a stop to land tillage, covering bare soil with plants, and halting the use of chemicals in our agriculture, we can reverse global heating and climate breakdown rapidly.
+What most of us don’t know, is that by shifting how livestock grazes, while simultaneously putting a stop to land tillage (ripping up the soil), covering soil with plants (instead of leaving soil bare), and halting the use of chemicals in our agriculture, we can reverse global heating and climate breakdown rapidly.

 HOW DOES GRASSLAND DESERTIFICATION OCCUR?

-The way healthy grasslands developed, orginally, was through herds of grazing animals which were kept on the move by packs of hunting predators.
-Grazers would help grass defoliate (the same thing leaves do in fall) then dung, urinate, and stomp them, creating a natural compost which fueled healthy plant growth.
+The way healthy grasslands developed, originally, was through herds of grazing animals which were kept on the move by packs of hunting predators.
+Grazers would help grass defoliate (the same thing leaves do in fall) then dung, urinate, and stomp them, creating a natural compost which fuelled healthy plant growth.

 WHAT IS HOLISTIC MANAGED PLANNED GRAZING?

 One of the key aspects of soil regeneration and reversal of desertification is something called holistic managed planned grazing (also known as managed grazing, cell grazing, mob grazing), which mimics the natural movement and behaviour of wild herbivores.
 This ‘re-discovery’ is so beneficial, that if we mob grazed just half our world’s grasslands, we could reverse global warming back to pre-industrial times.